The Global FlyFisher

 We want a compact "thorax" where all hackles and wing sections are tied in.

 We want to finish with a cone or a disc.
-For weight, for turbulence and for a nice look to our fly.
+For balance, for weight, for turbulence - and for a nice look to our fly.

 This is obtained by tying on two different thicknesses of tube: large diameter to the rear and small in the front.
 In many cases the fly is actually tied almost exclusively on the thin tube.
 Sometimes the larger tube is covered with materials, but oftentimes it's left bare.